tommasodesantis/webapp_v2/README.md

    - Supports both .xls and .xlsx formats
    - Uses openpyxl as primary engine with xlrd fallback for legacy .xls files
    - Upload multiple files simultaneously for comparison
+   - Files are securely stored in Supabase Storage
+   - Automatic JSON conversion and storage of Excel data
    - Manage uploaded files with individual removal or clear all option
    - View file sizes and names in the interactive file list